 How do I speed up my machine?
 By adding an SSD

-I’ve often been asked how do I speed up my machine?
+How do I speed up my Machine? is a question I am often asked.
 Sometimes, it just needs a cleanup.
 Also, sometimes it might be a mechanical issue, it all depends.
 However, there is one thing you can do to speed up your machine which will give it the single biggest speed increase I know and that is to put a solid-state hard drive inside.

 Solid-state hard drives will make your computer work a lot faster.
 An awful lot faster, to be sure.